elotroalex/chiens/_texts/translation.md

 - of hatred
 - Ouch! they whistle, the others whistle
 - they have sicced the dogs
-- git'im! git'im! they utter their terrible cries
+- get'im! get'im! they utter their terrible cries
 - full on bite of mastiff of mastiff of mastiff
 - the torches lit under the vaults of the forest.
 It's over, everything is over.
 - {:.i2} No need to make demands; the action of justice is extinguished.